pbranson/pangeo-hpc-singularity/README.md

    ```
    ssh localhost
    ```
-   to connect to the host running the jupyter container - this gives you access to the jobscheduler from that terminal and you can start workers  in there with:
+   to connect to the host running the jupyter container - this gives you access to the slurm job scheduler from that terminal and you can start workers  in there with:

    ```
    sbatch start_worker.slurm